Economy of Ohio: Healthcare

 Miami Valley Hospital is ranked one of the nation's top hospitals with ratings from U.S. News & World Report, Forbes, and Healthgrades.

-Major hospital employers include the Cleveland Clinic Health System with 41,400 employees, Catholic Healthcare Partners in Cincinnati with 28,200, University Hospitals of Cleveland with 21,800, OhioHealth in Columbus with 15,300, ProMedica in Toledo with 14,500, and Premier Health Partners in Dayton with 14,000.
+Major hospital employers include the Cleveland Clinic Health System with 41,400 employees, Mercy Health Partners in Cincinnati with 28,200, University Hospitals of Cleveland with 21,800, OhioHealth in Columbus with 15,300, ProMedica in Toledo with 14,500, and Premier Health Partners in Dayton with 14,000.
 Welltower, an S&P 500 company headquartered in Toledo, is a major healthcare real estate firm.

 In 2011, Dayton was ranked the #3 city in the United States for "excellence in health care".
 The ranking is from HealthGrade's list of America's Top 50 Cities for Hospital Care.
 Other Ohio cities listed include Cincinnati at #6 and Cleveland at #16.
 Also in 2011, the cities of Cincinnati and Dayton were ranked No. 1 and #4 in the nation for emergency room care.
 Then in 2013, HealthGrades ranked the Dayton region number one in the nation for the lowest hospital mortality rate.

 Ohio medical facilities include the Cleveland Clinic, which has locations throughout the world.
 In 2009, U.S. News & World Report ranked the clinic as the fourth best hospital in the country, and the #1 heart center in the country for the 15th year in a row.
 The Ohio State University Medical Center was ranked No. 21.
 Overall, the magazine ranked 16 Ohio hospitals among the best hospitals in the nation, making the state #3 in the country in total.
 The Cincinnati Children's Hospital Medical Center ranked No. 6 in the nation for pediatric hospitals, and overall, four children's hospitals in Ohio ranked among the best.

-Apart from U.S. News & World Report', in 2010, HealthGrades ranked nine Ohio hospitals in the top 50 in the United States and 27 of Ohio's hospitals as Distinguished Hospitals for Clinical Excellence, with the majority of these hospitals in the Cleveland and Dayton areas.
+Apart from U.S. News & World Report, in 2010, HealthGrades ranked nine Ohio hospitals in the top 50 in the United States and 27 of Ohio's hospitals as Distinguished Hospitals for Clinical Excellence, with the majority of these hospitals in the Cleveland and Dayton areas.
 They also ranked 37 Ohio hospitals in the 5% of the country for emergency care service.

 Child magazine ranked Cincinnati Children's #4, Nationwide Children's Hospital in Columbus #6, including #1 for emergency care, and Rainbow Babies & Children's Hospital in Cleveland #9.
 University Hospitals Case Medical Center in Cleveland was named in the top 15 for major teaching hospitals, while Riverside Methodist Hospital in Columbus and Hillcrest Hospital in Mayfield Heights ranked in the top 16 for minor teaching hospitals.
 Southwest General Health Center in Middleburg Heights was ranked in the top 15 for large community hospitals, and Mercy Hospital Clermont in Batavia Union Hospital in Dover Sycamore Medical Center in Miamisburg and Wooster Community Hospital in Wooster ranked in the top 16 for medium-sized community hospitals.

 In 2009, Thomson-Reuters named the Kettering Medical Center in Kettering, The Ohio State University Medical Center in Columbus, Good Samaritan Hospital in Cincinnati, and Grandview Medical Center in Dayton to their top 30 list of teaching hospitals with cardiovascular programs.